Updated April 19, 2023

-Chang successfully battled depression, having lost a dear one, took to art for restoring her perspective with help from neighbors.
-Chang covered the house with chalkboard paint and stenciled the line “Before I die I want to ___________.”
+Chang successfully battled depression, having lost a dear one, and took to art to restore her perspective with help from neighbors.
+Chang covered the house with chalkboard paint and stenciled the line “Before I die, I want to ___________.”
 She left some chalk for passersby to scribble their thoughts.

-The wall was soon filled with interesting responses.
-It almost instantly attracted global attention, with images being shared all over the social marketing campaigns.
+Exciting responses filled the wall.
+It instantly attracted global attention, with images shared throughout social marketing campaigns.

-This year, nearly 1,000 “Before I Die” walls have come up in over 70 countries that include China, Kazakhstan, South Africa, Brazil, and Iraq.
+This year, nearly 1,000 “Before I Die” walls have come up in over 70 countries, including China, Kazakhstan, South Africa, Brazil, and Iraq.
 It tore down the taboo of contemplating death and discussing it on social marketing campaigns.
-It celebrates the life and makes us think about all things that truly matter to us.
+It celebrates the life and makes us think about everything that truly matters to us.

 5. The Skateboarding Cat of GoPro

 The thumb rule on the internet: “When in doubt, C-A-T.” Cats are there at every nook and corner of the internet.
 They are on the prowl, plotting world domination and everything possible.
-Enthusiasts may argue that the internet’s fabric could be made of cats.
-That’s exactly what went through the minds of GoPro’s marketing team at some brainstorming session.
+Enthusiasts may argue that cats could make up the internet’s fabric.
+That’s precisely what went through the minds of GoPro’s marketing team at some brainstorming session.

-The company harnessed feline charm and some furball cuteness for an appeal to the public (it could be that most of their target customers were made of cat-ladies).
-But gents or ladies, the campaign was a runaway success.
+The company harnessed feline charm and some furball cuteness to appeal to the public (it could be that cat ladies made up most of their target customers).
+But, gents or ladies, the campaign was a runaway success.
 The company’s consumer-generated video got more hits on Instagram than any other GoPro offering in 2015.
 Was it a victory for GoPro or the cat?
 That we won’t ever know.

 6. Burberry Snapchat Pre-show

 Who likes spoilers?
 Honestly, many of us.
-Burberry’s brilliant branding strategy has been created on a basic human nature—curiosity.
-While most brands work hard not to spill the spoilers over social marketing campaigns, Burberry went the diametrically opposite way and earned big praise for it.
+Burberry’s brilliant branding strategy is on a basic human nature—curiosity.
+While most brands work hard not to spill the spoilers over social marketing campaigns, Burberry went the diametrically opposite way and earned considerable praise.